 A sojourn that included cycling and wild camping in some of the most remote parts of Canada left Carlton Boyce feeling surprisingly sanguine about the dangers posed by bears.

 My pre-travel preparation consisted mostly of making sure that my passport was in date, that my bank knew I would be travelling for a couple of months, and researching the problems posed by bears.
 I knew, or at least thought I knew, that brown bears were more of a problem than black bears, but other than that I was clueless.

 I spent a happy hour or so looking at the difference between black bears (ursus americanus) and brown bears (ursus arctos).
 Other people can run through what the actual differences are more comprehensively than I can, so Google is your friend.
-And knowing the difference, and being able to correctly identify them even when your shaking with adrenaline and scared witless, is a lifesaving skill because, broadly speaking, black bears are amiable idiots that will run to avoid a confrontation, while brown bears (aka grizzly bears) are more aggressive by nature and may well attack anyone or anything they see as a threat.
+And knowing the difference, and being able to correctly identify them even when you’re shaking with adrenaline and scared witless, is a lifesaving skill because, broadly speaking, black bears are amiable idiots that will run to avoid a confrontation, while brown bears (aka grizzly bears) are more aggressive by nature and may well attack anyone or anything they see as a threat.

 So, I learned that you should make a noise when you walk, run or cycle to let any bears in the vicinity know that you are there.
 They will, almost without exception, move away – and you’ll remain clueless as to how many there are lurking in the woods.
 I fitted a small ‘bear bell’ to my bike, which tinkled merrily as I cycled along and I didn’t see a single bear in 200 miles of pedalling.
 (Trouble is, it scares everything else off too, so you pay your money, etc.)